WojciechMatuszewski/programming-notes/aws/aws-stuff.md

     - You mind find this command useful: `npm run cdk synth -- --no-version-reporting --no-path-metadata --no-asset-metadata`.
 It will produce a CFN template without any CDK metadata and other stuff.

+##### Two versions of the Global Tables

+- Just like there are multiple versions of AppSync templates and IAM policy documents, there are two versions of the DynamoDB Global Tables

+- It is possible to migrate from one to another

+- AWS Recommends to use the `2019.11.21` version.
+Read more [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/globaltables.DetermineVersion.html).

+  - For me, **the biggest difference between the old and the new versions is the TTL behavior**.
+The old version of the Global Tables **forced you to set TTL only on the primary, not on replicas**.
+This **requirement is gone in the new version**.

+  - This begs a question: how in the world I never heard of this.
+I guess I was pretty lucky.

+- AWS CDK supports the new version via the `replicationRegions` property (they still are using the `AWS::DynamoDB::Table` resource).

 #### Encryption

 - tables can be encrypted